JDMF-05/Data_Vis_Group_Assignment_JDM_MD_FL/README.md

 #### To see the site

-Since the site was done using cargo and it is only possible to set it to public by paying, below there are the informations to access the viewer account
+Since the site was done using cargo and it is only possible to set it to public by paying.

-Account email and password can be found in the submitted folder in the file named "account_informations_cargo.txt"
+Viewer account email and password can be found in the submitted folder in the file named "account_informations_cargo.txt", by entering with this account the site can be seen

 [Cargo Login](https://visualization.cargo.site/)